 The secret you’re keeping is keeping you sick

 There is a specific kind of exhaustion that comes with living a double life.
-It’s the weight of the "secret" sitting in your chest while you try to show up for your partner, your kids, or your job.
+It’s the weight of the secret, sitting in your chest while you try to go about your day.
 You’ve likely promised yourself a thousand times—usually at 3:00 AM in a moment of crushing guilt—that today is the day you stop.
-But then the stress hits, the loneliness creeps in, or the "itch" starts, and the cycle repeats.
+But then the stress hits, the loneliness creeps in, or the itch starts, and the cycle repeats.

 If this is where you are, I want you to hear this: You are not a "bad" person trying to become "good."
 You are a struggling person trying to find a way to feel okay.